-The designation of Boston City Hall was initiated in 2007 after a petition was submitted by registered voters to the Boston Landmarks Commission asking that the Commission designate the property under the provisions of Chapter 772 of the Acts of 1975, as amended.
-The purpose of such a designation is to recognize and protect a physical feature or improvement that in whole or part has historical, cultural, social, architectural, or aesthetic significance.
+The designation of Boston City Hall as a Boston Landmark was initiated in 2007 after a petition was submitted by registered voters to the Boston Landmarks Commission asking that the Commission designate the property under the provisions of Chapter 772 of the Acts of 1975, as amended.
+The purpose of such a designation is to recognize and protect "areas, sites, structures and fixtures" that in whole or part have historical, cultural, social, architectural, or aesthetic significance.